-(NAFLD), its prevalence increase with increase incidence of obesity [1,16].
-NAFLD is 53 defined as excess accumulation of fat in the liver that is not a result of alcohol consumption, 54 genetic disorders or drug use [17].
-The accumulation of lipids in micro and macro vesicles in 55 56 more than 5 % hepatocytes, mostly in the perivenular hepatocytes is known as Non-alcoholic steatohepatitis (NASH).
-NASH associated with steatosis and necro inflamation is a more 57 severe form of NAFLD and may lead to hepatic fibrosis and cirrhosis [18].
-Progession of 58 simple steatosis to NASH is contributed by increased delivery of fatty acids to the liver.
-Fatty 59 acids such as palmitic and oleic acid are found in triacyl-sn-glycerols of seed oils and animal 60 depot fats in our daily diet.
-Palmitic acid is a saturated fatty acid that induces apoptosis in 61 62 hepatocytes [19].
-In the presence of oleic acid, the palmitate-induced apoptosis is reduced [19].
+The most common form of chronic liver disease is non-alcoholic fatty liver disease 50 51 (NAFLD), its prevalence increase with increase incidence of obesity [1,16].
+NAFLD is 52 defined as excess accumulation of fat in the liver that is not a result of alcohol consumption, 53 genetic disorders or drug use [17].
+The accumulation of lipids in micro and macro vesicles in 54 more than 5 % hepatocytes, mostly in the perivenular hepatocytes is known as Non-alcoholic 55 steatohepatitis (NASH).
+NASH associated with steatosis and necro inflamation is a more 56 severe form of NAFLD and may lead to hepatic fibrosis and cirrhosis [18].
+Progession of 57 simple steatosis to NASH is contributed by increased delivery of fatty acids to the liver.
+Fatty 58 acids such as palmitic and oleic acid are found in triacyl-sn-glycerols of seed oils and animal 59 depot fats in our daily diet.
+Palmitic acid is a saturated fatty acid that induces apoptosis in hepatocytes [19].
+In the presence of oleic acid, the palmitate-induced apoptosis is reduced 60 [19].
 It is known that lipid accumulation in NASH is induced by free fatty acids (FFA) [20].
-63 To study NAFLD, HepG2 cells have been widely used.
-HepG2 cells are derived from tumor 64 cells, thus they behave differently from normal cells [21].
-Lipotoxicity - a metabolic 65 syndrome caused by the accumulation of free fatty acids in non-adipose tissue can lead to 66 cellular dysfunction and eventually inevitable death [22].
-Triglycerides is the major lipid 67 stored in NAFLD recent data suggest that triglyceride accumulation may be hepatoprotective 68 in the liver.
-A diacylglycerolacyltransferase 1 or 2 catalyze the synthesis of hepatic 69 70 triglyceride [23].
-Accumulation of FFA is likely to have toxic effects in hepatocytes in 71 contrast to triglyceride.
-Li et al. (2009) demonstrates the main determinant of hepatocellular damaged in NAFLD is the ratio of monounsaturated FAs (MUFA) to saturated FAs (SFA) 72 73 [24].
+61 62 To study NAFLD, HepG2 cells have been widely used.
+HepG2 cells are derived from tumor cells, thus they behave differently from normal cells [21].
+Injury and death to cells caused by 63 64 FFAs and their metabolites is described as lipotoxicity [22].
+Triglycerides is the major lipid 65 stored in NAFLD recent data suggest that triglyceride accumulation may be hepatoprotective in the liver.
+A diacylglycerolacyltransferase 1 or 2 catalyze the synthesis of hepatic 66 67 triglyceride [23].
+Accumulation of FFA is likely to have toxic effects in hepatocytes in 68 contrast to triglyceride.
+Li et al. (2009) demonstrates the main determinant of hepatocellular 69 damaged in NAFLD is the ratio of monounsaturated FAs (MUFA) to saturated FAs (SFA) 70 [24].